 Operations for Applications automatically tracks the number of metrics received for the first 3 levels of your metric namespace as delta counters, and this dashboard presents the metrics in an easy-to-use way.

-- Finally, if you suspect that much of your usage comes from certain accounts (user or service accounts) consider setting up one or more ingestion policies.
-With these policies in place, each account cannot consume more than the rate that is preset in the policy.
+- Finally, if you suspect that much of your usage comes from certain accounts (user or service accounts), consider setting up one or more ingestion policies.